gianlucaperna/Retina_v1/README.md

 -p is a flag that provide static or dynamic plot.
 If dynamic is setted, the .html file is generated for each flow find in the pcap, for all pcaps.

--dp [s] serves to specify the minimum length of a flow to be considered in the analysis. e.g if -dp 5 is specified, all the flows <5s are dropped.
+-dp [s] specifies the minimum length of a flow to be considered in the analysis. e.g if -dp 5 is specified, all the flows <5s are dropped.

 -ta is useful to express time aggregation to use to compute the stats.
 Is possibile compute stats per different time agg, e.g -ta 1000 2000 3000 means compute stats for 1s, 2s and 3s.